 Make sure you have all of your ingredients prepped and close by so you don’t overcook anything while getting together your next set of ingredients.
-Also, you can make your own thinner and less fatty version of coconut milk by blending coconut meat with water in a blender and then filtering out the solids.
+Also, you can make your own thinner, less fatty version of coconut milk by blending coconut meat with water in a blender and then filtering out the solids.
 This works best with younger moister coconut meat.

-Thai Cooking Recipe #3: Coconut Rice
+Thai Cooking Recipe for Coconut Rice

 Although I like creating my own recipes, I usually get my initial ideas from cook books before expanding and adding my own flair.
 These recipes have been inspired by the Easy Thai Cookbook by Sallie Morris.